NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

         }
     )
 ```
-That's it!
 The RLlib trainer is ready!

-Note here that, except default hyperparameters like those above, [every RL algorithm](https://docs.ray.io/en/master/rllib-algorithms.html#available-algorithms-overview) provided by RLlib has its own hyperparameters and their default values that can be tuned in advance.
+Except the aforementioned default hyperparameters, [every RL algorithm](https://docs.ray.io/en/master/rllib-algorithms.html#available-algorithms-overview) provided by RLlib has its own hyperparameters and their default values that can be tuned in advance.

-The code of the trainer in this example can be found [in the repo](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/simple-example/simple_trainer.py).
+The code of the trainer in this example can be found [in the tutorial repo](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/simple-example/simple_trainer.py).

 # Run experiments on Eagle